lmjohns3/theanets/docs/quickstart.rst

 "features" that the model learns::

   img = np.zeros((28 * 10, 28 * 10), dtype='f')
-  for i, pix in enumerate(exp.network.weights[0].get_value().T):
+  for i, pix in enumerate(exp.network.get_weights(0).T):
       r, c = divmod(i, 10)
       img[r * 28:(r+1) * 28, c * 28:(c+1) * 28] = pix.reshape((28, 28))
   plt.imshow(img, cmap=plt.cm.gray)
   plt.show()

-After the model is trained, we've accessed the weights connecting the input to the hidden layer using ``exp.network.weights[0]``.
-This value is a Theano shared array, so to get its current value we need to call ``.get_value()``.
+After the model is trained, we've accessed the weights connecting the input to the hidden layer using ``exp.network.get_weights(0)``.
 This array has one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image and then just plot that image.

 The ``theanets`` source code contains a complete ``mnist-classifier.py`` example that you can play around with.
 In addition, there are also examples of using